 The US President Barack Obama warned that Britain would lose influence if it were to leave the European Union.
 Mayor of London Boris Johnson reacted to the claim and said that Obama's intervention in the upcoming EU referendum was a "piece of outrageous and exorbitant hypocrisy."

-, criticized US President Obama's initiative, saying that his own citizens would never accept a structure like the EU.
+Johnson, who is a prominent Brexit campaigner, criticized US President Obama's initiative, saying that his own citizens would never accept a structure like the EU.

 "In urging us to embed ourselves more deeply in the EU's federalizing structures, the Americans are urging us down a course they would never dream of going themselves," Johnson wrote in the daily broadsheet, the Daily Telegraph.

 "That is because they are a nation conceived in liberty.
 They sometimes seem to forget that we are quite fond of liberty, too."

 US President Barack Obama announced that he would be heading to the UK in April in a sign of support for the UK to remain in the European Union, ahead of the June 23, 2016 referendum on the issue.
 However, a spokesman for Prime Minister David Cameron refused to verify the report, referring to it as "speculation".
 Obama will, however, already be travelling to the region in late April anyway to hold talks with German Chancellor Angela Merkel.

 US President Barack Obama Claims that the UK would lose its position of influence as a global player if it decided to leave the EU

 Boris Johnson meanwhile was sure that Obama would be coming to the UK to express his support of the country staying in the EU.
 In his regular Daily Telegraph column, Johnson wrote: "Sometime in the next couple of months we are told that president Obama himself is going to arrive in this country, like some deus ex machina, to pronounce on the matter."